mriale/PyDPainter/docs/tools/src/fill.md

 ### Check
 ![](dither-check.png)

 A basic checkerboard pattern.

 ### Dithering slider on all new patterns.
-The Dither slider adjust the pattern size beetween the colors.
+The Dither slider adjust the pattern size between the colors.
 0 is always no dithering,1 the minimum, 20 the max.
 10 is the new default.
 It is a relative value, the real pattern is drawn when you fill an actual shape.
 So a small shape will not render the same gradient as the whole screen.
 ### 2x2
 ![](dither-2x2.png)

-A elegant bayer diffusion.
+A elegant Bayer diffusion.

 ### 4x4